This article is part of a series addressing common concerns about charitable giving.

 The phrase "charity begins at home" was popularised in the 17th century by Thomas Fuller, a British clergyman and historian.
 However, Fuller's meaning is often misinterpreted today.
 He didn't mean that we should only help those near to us.
 His full text states: "Charity begins at home, but should not end there" (emphasis added).
 In other words, we should nurture a sense of compassion and generosity in our relationships with those around us, but we should then work to extend that compassion and generosity to the rest of the world.

 Helping those near to us and helping those who are far away are not mutually exclusive.
 We can do both; it's just a matter of striking the right balance.
 We've not found that balance yet.
-In the U.S., only 31% of donors send money overseas, and they send just 6% of total U.S. charitable contributions.
+For example, according to the 2023 Giving USA report, only 6% of American donations went to international affairs organisations in 2022.
 This is consistent with cross-cultural research on generosity.
 A 2014 study conducted in Germany and China found that subjects in both countries were willing to forego greater sums of money to help those nearer to them than those farther away.

 Figure 1.
 Subjects' generosity decreases as social distance increases.